KanellatosExistanze/odoo-setup/README.md

 ## 📌 Usage

-To run the script directly from GitHub, execute the following command in your terminal:
+To run the script straight from GitHub, just type this command in your terminal while you're in your home directory:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/KanellatosExistanze/odoo-setup/main/odoo_setup.sh)"